voidaowl/zettelkasten/0_templates/atomic_note.md

 **Activity:**
 **Status:**

-# 1️⃣ → How does it look like?
+# 📷 → What does it look like?
 Show it.

-# 2️⃣ → What does it do?
+# 🔍 → What does it do?
 Tell what it does.

-# 3️⃣ → How it does it.
+# ❓ → How it does it.
 Explain how it works.

-# 4️⃣ → Further reading / Sources
+# 📑 → Further reading / Sources